simsor/kindle-doom/README.md

 The main change is the addition of `src/KINDLE/`, which defines most Kindle-specific functions.
 I basically copied `src/SDL/` and modified everything to remove dependencies on SDL and instead work directly on the Kindle's framebuffer.

-Resolution is hardcoded to 600x800 and cannot be changed.
+Resolution is hardcoded to 800x600 widescreen and cannot be changed.

 I removed all the autoconf stuff and wrote a Makefile by hand.